wenckerm1lder/Rgstry-roof/README.md

 ### Regular listing

-General purpose is to list available local or remote CinCan tools with their sizes and versions.
+Listing available local or remote CinCan tools with their sizes and versions is the general purpose of this program.

 We are also able to list upstream versions of tools, for those where this feature is configured.
 This is handled more thoroughly in [Upstream Checker section.](#upstream-checker)

-To list both available local and remote tools with tag "latest-stable", simply write
+To list both available local and remote tools with tag "latest-stable":
 ```
 cincanregistry list